One of the questions/concerns/fears that comes up most frequently when I talk about sign language with other parents is

 “Language doesn’t delay language.
 The fear of signing is ridiculous and thinking that a child will not talk because they first signed is as preposterous as saying, “don’t let your child crawl or they will never learn to walk.”
 Babies crawl before they walk and they sign before they talk.
 If your child has the ability to deliver a spoken language, they will acquire that skill whether or not you sign with them.
 If they happen to have a speech delay or a disability that gets in the way of speaking, then thank heavens you are signing with them and giving them a way to be understood.
 If your child’s speech is delayed, it is not the signing that delays speech… it is something else entirely, because communication doesn’t delay communication.”

-When Kate was barely speaking at 18 months, I was concerned and frustrated that we might have to do speech therapy again.
+When K was barely speaking at 18 months, I was concerned and frustrated that we might have to do speech therapy again.
 I said so many times to my husband and to my friends, “I am just thankful she signs!
 How great that we know what she wants!”
 In just a few short months, she caught up and surpassed “normal speech” for children her age.

 Those children that crawl early, walk early, climb early?
 They are most likely to enjoy and benefit from signing because their bodies are already so busy.
 What better way to communicate?

 I do think it’s important that every family do what is best for their unique situation.
 I would be happy to help you find sign language resources to get started/keep going, if that interests you!

 One more thing: I have never had a parent say to me, “I wish I hadn’t used sign language with my children.”
 But many, many, many (including myself) have said, “I wish I had started sooner!”